joshbegley/nyt-latest/previous.md

 `Mr. Blair will “lead the charge from the outside,” the president said on social media.
 The move comes as Republicans are bracing for a potentially difficult November election.`\
 https://www.nytimes.com/2026/04/10/us/politics/james-blair-trump-midterms.html

-**Swalwell Faces Sex Assault Accusation as He Runs for California Governor**\
+**Swalwell Faces Sex Assault Accusations as He Runs for California Governor**\
-`Eric Swalwell, a Democratic congressman, denied the account of a former staff member published by CNN and The San Francisco Chronicle.
+`Eric Swalwell, a Democratic congressman, denied the accounts published by CNN and The San Francisco Chronicle.
 Nancy Pelosi called on him to withdraw from the governor’s race.`\
 https://www.nytimes.com/2026/04/10/us/politics/eric-swalwell-allegations-california-governor.html

 **Trump-Ally Orban Trails in Polls Ahead of Hungary’s Election**\